zilinc/spectec/spectec/doc/Latex.md

 ```

 Macro hints also apply to symbolic operator atoms.
-This way, such operators can alo be customised,
+This way, such operators can also be customised,
 for example, to produce cross-references.

 **Example:**